colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 TODO: Create Friends Serializers - format friendship data

 You need serializers for:
-1. UserFriendSerializer: Simple user data for friend lists (id, username, profile_picture)
+1. UserFriendSerializer: Simple user data for friend lists (id, username, avatar)
 2. FriendshipSerializer: Full friendship data (optional, for admin/debugging)
 3. FriendRequestSerializer: Friend request data with from_user and to_user

 For friend list (GET /api/friends/):
 - Just return array of user objects, not Friendship objects
-- Each user needs: id, username, profile_picture
+- Each user needs: id, username, avatar

 For friend requests (GET /api/friends/requests/):
 - Return: id (request id), from_user (nested), created_at
-- from_user should include: id, username, profile_picture
+- from_user should include: id, username, avatar

 Think about:
 - UserFriendSerializer is similar to AuthorSerializer from posts
-- How do you include profile_picture from Profile model?
+- How do you include avatar from Profile model?
 - For FriendRequestSerializer, which user is nested? (from_user, since to_user is current user)

 Hint: Reuse the pattern from PostSerializer's AuthorSerializer
-Hint: profile_picture = serializers.ImageField(source='profile.profile_picture', read_only=True)
+Hint: avatar = serializers.URLField(source='profile.avatar', read_only=True)
 """

 from rest_framework import serializers